swiftlettech/smart-sweeper/README.md

 * **Windows**: %APPDATA%/SmartSweeper

+**It is recommended that you back up smart-sweeper.json to a safe place.**

-The log files are also in JSON format and can be viewed with a general log viewer such as [glogg](https://github.com/nickbnf/glogg). **It is recommended that you back up smart-sweeper.json to a safe place.**
+The log files are also in JSON format and can be viewed with a general log viewer such as [glogg](https://github.com/nickbnf/glogg).
+The user logs record user actions while the system logs record errors (and may include transaction ids and public keys).

 KNOWN ISSUES